GLOBAL MARKETS-Stocks rise, bonds fall on Europe debt optimism

 "I don't see that ending any time soon," he said.

 The broad U.S. market rose, with the Dow helped by Boeing Co (BA.N) after the first delivery of its long-awaited Dreamliner.
-The Nasdaq struggled its way into positive territory, pressured by a slide in shares of Apple Inc. (AAPL.O) over concerns about some key product lines.
+But the Nasdaq fell, pressured by concerns about some key product lines at Apple Inc. (AAPL.O)

 In Europe, the FTSEurofirst 300 .FTEU3 index of top regional shares closed up 1.75 percent at 897.58.

-MSCI's all-country world equity index .MIWD00000PUS, a benchmark for global shares, gained 0.7 percent after spending much of the session under water.
+But MSCI's all-country world equity index .MIWD00000PUS, a benchmark for global shares, was little changed, up 0.1 percent.

 Government debt prices on both sides of the Atlantic fell on reports the European Union was looking at boosting the region's 440 billion euro rescue fund and other ways to avert a Greek debt default.
 [ID:nS1E78O01Z]